Personal Papers:SD art Museum, Music, Personal Life

 The collection also preserves materials related to her early life, including beauty pageant recognition, and her civic engagement beyond aviation, such as her involvement with women’s and Native American organizations.

-Complementing Linda Daschle’s materials are documents from Tom Daschle’s congressional and senatorial campaigns, including campaign plans, collected clippings, scheduling documents, and promotional materials.
+Documents from Tom Daschle’s congressional and senatorial campaigns are also included, including campaign plans, collected clippings, scheduling documents, and promotional materials.
 The audiovisual content also includes campaign advertisements, speeches, interviews, and farewell remarks, providing context to his political trajectory and public service legacy.

 Daschle, Linda Hall, 1955-Lillian Gibson roses, developed by N.E.
 Hansen, were named for Mrs. Charles W. Pugsley at the request of her husband, Charles W. Pugsley, who was president of South Dakota State College from 1923-1940